NathanaelA/nativescript-websockets/src/README.md

 ## Limitations
 * The sending of Protocols support is not fully implemented on both platforms.
 Do not depend on this; it only partially works..

+## Angular
+Pay attention and don't forget to use `NgZone.run()` -- if you don't use it in some cases; your UI may not update when you get data updates.
+This is NOT a limitation of this library; but just how Angular works for its change detection system.

 ## Usage